stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 Wrapping Up
 -----------

-We hope this tutorial has been of value to you in learning about Stormpath's integration with Spring Security for Spring Boot applications.
+We hope this tutorial has been of value to you in learning about the |project|.

+#if( $springboot )
 You can use the Stormpath Spring Security integration in contexts other than Spring Boot as well.
+#elseif( $spring )
+You can use the Stormpath Spring Security integration in contexts other than Spring WebMVC as well.
+#end
 For instance, you could write a REST API that makes use of Spring Security that has no web layer.

 Take a look at the `javadocs </java/apidocs>`_ as well as the `other code examples <https://github.com/stormpath/stormpath-sdk-java/tree/master/examples>`_ for more information on all that the Stormpath Java SDK has to offer.